pingcap/docs/develop/dev-guide-sample-application-golang.md

 > **Note:**
 >
-> It is recommended to use Golang 1.16 or a later Java version.
+> It is recommended to use Golang 1.16 or a later Golang SDK version.

 ## Step 1.
 Launch your TiDB cluster